The London Trauma Conference 2015 has now taken place.

-The session will take place on Wednesday 9th of December on day two of the conference.
+The session took place on Wednesday 9th of December on day two of the conference.

-On Thursday the 10th of December the Pre-hospital and Air ambulance day hosted by the Norwegian Air Ambulance will tackle a wide range of pre-hospital topics.
+On Thursday the 10th of December the Pre-hospital and Air ambulance day hosted by the Norwegian Air Ambulance will tackled a wide range of pre-hospital topics.

-This year the Cardiac Arrest Masterclass will be a half day session taking plcae on Thursday 10th December and will focus on the use of Ultrasound and Cardiac Echo.
-Attendance to the main conference will make up the remaining part of the day.
+For 2015 the Cardiac Arrest Masterclass consisted of a half day session taking placee on Thursday 10th December.
+It focused on the use of Ultrasound and Cardiac Echo.

-The Cardiac Arrest Symposium will be held on Friday 11th of December.
+The Cardiac Arrest Symposium was held on Friday 11th of December.

-This years cardiac conference includes a review of the latest ERC guidelines by one of the authors, Prof Charles Deakin.
-Prof Harris addresses the management of the acutely failing heart and how to avoid cardiac arrest, while Dr Simon Finney will discuss how to support the failing heart post ROSC.
-Understanding the patients perspective on surviving a cardiac arrest is presented by Mr Ken Spearpoint who shares his experience of his PhD thesis and the literature in this area.
-Rob Morrison defines best practice in cases where resuscitation is not thought appropriate.
-With updates on the latest automated CPR studies and a look at improving cardiac arrest survival rates in rural communities the conference promises to be a unique experience for doctors nurses paramedics and resus officers to update their working knowledge in important areas of cardiac arrest management.
+2015's cardiac conference included a review of the latest ERC guidelines by one of the authors, Prof Charles Deakin.
+Prof Harris addressed the management of the acutely failing heart and how to avoid cardiac arrest, while Dr Simon Finney discussed how to support the failing heart post ROSC.
+Rob Morrison defined best practice in cases where resuscitation is not thought appropriate.
+With updates on the latest automated CPR studies and a look at improving cardiac arrest survival rates in rural communities the conference presented a unique experience for doctors nurses paramedics and resus officers to update their working knowledge in important areas of cardiac arrest management.

-This years breakaway sessions (which can be mixed with attendance at the main conference) will include: trauma surgery, trauma haemorrhage research, trauma research, trauma nursing and paediatric trauma, an introduction to ECLS and ECMO and core trauma topics.
-Practical workshops in resuscitative thoracotomy and REBOA will also be on offer.
+2015's breakaway sessions (which could be mixed with attendance at the main conference) included: trauma surgery, trauma haemorrhage research, trauma research, trauma nursing and paediatric trauma, an introduction to ECLS and ECMO and core trauma topics.
+Practical workshops in resuscitative thoracotomy and REBOA were also be on offer.

-On Thursday evening the ever popular ‘stand up science’ will challenge presenters of scientific abstracts and entertain a friendly audience.
+On Thursday evening the ever popular ‘stand up science’ challenged presenters of scientific abstracts and entertain a friendly audience.